djalbat/reaction/README.md

 ## Roadmap

+- Fix element removal to correct parent's children,
-- Add an implementation of Redux, possibly,
+- then add an implementation of Redux, possibly,
 - and then look at Falcor...

 ## Contact